-When you're happily beavering away in the veg garden over summer in Godstone and Betchworth, it can seem like the long days of abundant flowers and fruit will never end.
+When you're happily beavering away in the veg garden over summer in Betchworth and Godstone, it can seem like the long days of abundant flowers and fruit will never end.
 But one day, inevitably, you cut the last pumpkin and pull up the bean plants and it is, undeniably, winter.

 There's no need to stop enjoying your plot just because the weather has turned cold, though.
 Embrace winter as part of your veg-growing year and you'll find your patch can be as productive from November to February as it is for the rest of the year.